danilo-mondodx/vyrch-platform/README.md

-# Vyrch Platform Support Channel
+# Vyrch: AR for E-commerce

 Welcome to the direct channel from Vyrch to each one of it's users and collaborators.
 Here you'll find a lot of helpfull docs and features to improve your kwnoledge and ask for any questions needed.